voteflux/flux/CONSTITUTION.md

 * The Deputy Leader and one other member of the Leadership is present
 * Three members of the Leadership are present

-The Leader may imbue any member with special authority for specific purposes, in which case decisions made by the delegate are treated as though they were made by the Leader.
+The Leader may imbue any member with special authority for specific purposes, in which case decisions made by the delegate are treated as though they were made by the Leader, except in cases where such delegation would contradict with clauses in this document.

 #### Annual General Meeting

-The party is required to announce the date of the Annual General Meeting (AGM) once per calendar year at a time of the Leadership's choosing, and hold the AGM within one month of the annoucement.
+The party is required to announce the date of the Annual General Meeting (AGM) once per calendar year at a time of the Leadership's choosing, and hold the AGM within one month of the announcement.

 An AGM is to be chaired by the secretary and follow an agenda.
 The agenda is open for any member to add an item.
 Members will be notified by email at least 1 week before the AGM.
-The Leadership is required to be present where possible, and the meeting will be livestreamed to members.
+The Leadership is required to be present where possible, and the meeting will be live-streamed to members.
 Members may request to be invited to the AGM.
 Only members who are invited by the Leadership may participate.
 The AGM does not have to occur in one physical place; an online AGM is okay.